rk-terence/UbuntuLearning/UbuntuPersonalLog.md

   "" can also turn what's inside into a string.
 However, This time, some special characters will take effect.
 For example, **!, $, \, and |**

-- ``
+- ` `
-  `` can into a the output of the implementation of what's inside.
+  ` ` can into a the output of the implementation of what's inside.

+# 2018.5.17
+Now I started the learning of VIM.

+I know it will take me some time to be familiar with the operations, but I believe this can save time (What is more important is that I think this is cool).

+I have just finished the tutor, and now I basically know what vim can do and what vim can not do.
+I will further do some other work to make *vim* more of my own preferred style.

+Next step:
+**Prompts**.

+## Auto completion of brackets and paratheses!
+I have made the auto completion of brackets and paratheses complete!
+Just like what I did on VS!
+COOL!!!

+## Coding Prompts!
+coding prompts is a built-in function in VIM.
+I can use [Ctrl+p] or [Ctrl+n] to activate it whenever I want.